 - List the reason you’re subletting — If you’re subletting while you’re away and expect to come back, note that in the sublease.

-- List terms of sublease agreement — Include the beginning and end dates of the sublease agreement.
+- List terms of the sublease agreement — Include the beginning and end dates of the sublease agreement.

-- Include aspects of the property — Clarify the number of bedrooms, bathrooms, furnishings (if applicable), storage units or parking spaces available to the subtenant.
-Also include any rules and restrictions regarding things like pets or smoking.
+- Include aspects of the property — Clarify the number of bedrooms, bathrooms, furnishings (if applicable), storage units, or parking spaces available to the subtenant.
+Also, include any rules and restrictions regarding things like pets or smoking.